Perfect Weekend in Savannah Itinerary by JetSettingFools.com

 The Owens-Thomas House, built in 1819, features the extravagant main house, as well as the slave quarters, detailing the tragic history the city has with enslavement.

 The Mercer-Williams House is a well-preserved mansion that was built in 1860 and features antique furnishings.
-It also happens to be the setting of the book Midnight in the Garden of Good and Evil, which is based on a true story of the previous home owner.
+It’s also the setting of the book Midnight in the Garden of Good and Evil.

-Girl Scout founder, Juliette Gordon Low, was a Savannah resident – and both her childhood home (Birthplace of Juliette Gordon Low) as well as the home she spent her final days in (Andrew Low House) are now museums that are open for visitors to Savannah.
+Girl Scout founder, Juliette Gordon Low, was a Savannah resident – and both her childhood home as well as the house where she spent her final days (Andrew Low House) are now museums.

 More Museums in Savannah

-We have a few tips on other museums in Savannah, GA that visitors might want to include on their 3 Day Savannah Itinerary.
+Love museums?
+We have more suggestions you might want to include on your 3 Day Savannah Itinerary!

-Telfair Museum: American and European artwork housed in stately mansion
+Telfair Museum: American and European artwork housed in an impressive mansion.

-Savannah History Museum: The history of Savannah from the American Revolution to current times.
+Savannah History Museum: The history of the city from the American Revolution to current times.

-American Prohibition Museum: Detailing the prohibition era in the USA, plus a cool speakeasy serving cocktails.
+American Prohibition Museum: Detailing the era, plus a cool speakeasy serving cocktails.

-Georgia State Railroad Museum: A National Historic Landmark featuring historic railcars.
+Georgia State Railroad Museum: A National Historic Landmark featuring classic railcars.

-Ships of the Sea Maritime Museum: A museum detailing the maritime history in Savannah – complete with ship models and antiques.
+Ships of the Sea Maritime Museum: Detailing the maritime history – complete with ship models and antiques.

-Davenport House Museum: Preserved 19th century brick house with period furnishings that offers tours.
+Davenport House: Preserved 19th century brick house with period furnishings that offers tours.

 Dinner at The Grey

-If you cannot get a seat at The Grey, the Savannah Seafood Shack is another popular option for Southern-style seafood that you can include in your Savannah trip planner…but expect a long wait!
+If you cannot get a seat at The Grey, the Savannah Seafood Shack is another popular option.
+Their Southern-style seafood is fantastic…but expect a long wait!

 Savannah Nightlife